 Not all company scores or ratings are created equal.

 You may have noticed our emphasis on the term “well-designed”.
 This is because it takes a tremendous amount of experience working in finance and preliminary research to be able to construct a robust model.
 There are many specificities between industries, data anomalies and algebraic issues to address and solve before being able to generate Company Stock Scores that consistently hold up.
 Our professional background as financial analysts and expertise in data science has helped us a great deal in this endeavour.

 Combining this work with the recent leaps in data processing technology makes it now possible to render such professional-grade scores available to the broader public.

 This is what we have set out to do at Ziggma.
 Among other things.

-Stay tuned for more details about Ziggma’s Company Performance Score.
+Stay tuned for more details about Ziggma’s Company Stock Score.